The United States observes National Nurses’ Week every year in May; it is well deserved.

 I am a physician because of a nurse.
 As a child I was interested in health care and decided to become a nurse- that’s what girls did in the 1970’s.
 I needed advice so I talked to the nurse at my high school about her career.

 Unfortunately, nursing, like medical practice, has become heavy on documentation.
 I hear my nurse friends lament the amount of time they spend charting at a computer instead of caring at the bedside.

 There are still women and men who choose to become nurses, not for a lucrative salary, or a convenient work schedule, but because they want to make a difference in the world, one patient at a time.
-For that, we honor them this week.
+For that, we offer our appreciation and respect.